|

 The orcs fell to the ground, trembling.

-"What is wrong with you," asked Legolas, exasperated.
+"What is wrong with you," said Legolas, exasperated.

 "What were you doing in the clearing?
 Is it the creature?